 In bordering a lawn with flower beds, many folks prefer an irregularly curved border to a straight line.
-The effect of sweeping curves is more informal and more pleasing to the eye.

-In laying out

-and preparing
+The problem is: How can the edge of the turf be marked off and cut along a smooth curve?

-such a border the
+In laying out and preparing such a border the